Pixelfed

 Pixelfed is a free and open-source image sharing social network service.
-It is decentralized, therefore user data is not stored on a central server, unlike other platforms.
-Pixelfed uses the ActivityPub protocol which allows users to interact with other social networks within the protocol, such as Mastodon, PeerTube, and Friendica.
-Using this protocol makes Pixelfed a part of the Fediverse.
-The network is made up of several independent sites that communicate with one another, which is roughly comparable to e-mail providers.
-The parties involved do not all have to be registered with the same provider, but can still communicate with each other.
-Thus, users are able to sign up on any server and follow others on the other instances.
+The platform uses a decentralized architecture which is roughly comparable to e-mail providers, meaning user data is not stored on one central server.
+It uses the ActivityPub protocol, allowing users to interact with other social networks within the protocol, such as Mastodon, PeerTube, and Friendica.
+Pixelfed and other platforms utilizing this protocol are considered to be part of the Fediverse.

 Much like Mastodon, Pixelfed implements chronological timelines without content manipulation algorithms.
-It also aims to be privacy-focused with no third party analytics or tracking.
+It also aims to be privacy-focused with no third-party analytics or tracking.
 Pixelfed optionally organizes its media by hashtags, geo-tagging and likes based on each server.
 It also allows audiences to be distinguished in three ways and on a post-by-post basis: followers-only, public, and unlisted.
 Like several other social platforms, Pixelfed allows accounts to be locked, when followers must be pre-approved by the owner.

-The server maintained by the main developer of Pixelfed requires users to be over 16 years old.
-Restrictions are different on different instances.

 Features

-Pixelfed has photo sharing features similar to the Meta Platforms owned Instagram service.
-Users can post photos, stories (beta version) and collections (beta version) via an independent, distributed and federating photo community in the form of connected Pixelfed instances.
-Any posts from the users of same Pixelfed instance will appear on Local Feed while posts from other Fediverse instances will be available on Global Feed.
-Home Feed will show posts of followed users.
-Discover displays images that may be of interest to users.
+Pixelfed has photo sharing features similar to Instagram and is sometimes considered an ethical alternative to Instagram.
+Users can post photos, stories, and collections via an independent, distributed, and federating photo community in the form of connected Pixelfed instances.
+Posts made in the same Pixelfed instance as the user will appear on Local Feed, while posts from other Fediverse instances will be available on Global Feed.
+The Home Feed, however, will show posts of followed users.
+The discover page displays images that may be of interest to users.

-Each post allows for a maximum of 10 photos or videos.
-Pixelfed has some of Mastodon's features, including an emphasis on content discovery and content warnings.
+Each post allows for a maximum of 10 photos or videos attached.
+Pixelfed also shares some of Mastodon's features, including an emphasis on discovery feeds and content warnings.

-Users can post up to 6 gigabytes depending on the instances currently.
-The development of official apps for both Android and iOS is still in progress.
+Official and third-party apps for both Android and iOS are available; the official apps launched in January 2025.

-The most popular Pixelfed server is pixelfed.social with 54,200 users.
-The next popular English-language server, shared.graphics, has a community of 1,250 users.

 Security

-Pixelfed supports two-factor authentication via TOTP mobile apps, such as 1Password, Authy Authenticator, LastPass Authenticator, Google Authenticator and Microsoft Authenticator.
+Pixelfed supports two-factor authentication via time-based one-time password mobile apps.

-Comparison with Instagram